 Start typing in the search box to narrow down the list of people.
 Use the Show and Sort dropdowns to filter and sort the list of people.
 One helpful filter is "Admins", which will show you the list of your company's administrators on Glip.

-Adding someone to Glip is as easy as clicking the Add People button and then entering a email address.
+Adding one or more people to Glip is as easy as clicking the Invite People button and then entering one or more email addresses.

 People that you add with email addresses on your company's private domain are automatically considered co-workers.
-For anyone that you add with an email address on a different domain, however, you'll be asked to indicate whether they should be added as a co-worker or a guest.
-If your company doesn't use email addresses on a private domain (i.e., you use webmail addresses, like gmail), you'll be asked to make the co-worker/guest choice for everyone that you add.
+For anyone that you add with an email address on a different domain, however, that person is assumed to be a guest.
+If your company doesn't use email addresses on a private domain (i.e., you use webmail addresses, like gmail), everyone is added as a guest.

 Look for the "Guests" section later in this article for more information on the difference between co-workers and guests.